 - Rent can only be increased if it has been six months since the last increase or since the start of the tenancy.

-- Property managers/owners must give tenants a minimum of two months’ notice in writing, stating the new rent amount and the date the increase takes effect.
+- Property managers/owners must give tenants a minimum of two months’ notice in writing (or four weeks' notice for rooming accommodation), stating the new rent amount and the date the increase takes effect.

 Even when entering into a renewal tenancy agreement, it must still be at least six months since the last rent increase.